dashpay/docs/wallets/dashcore/installation-macos.rst

 The first time the program is launched, you will be offered a choice of where you want to store your blockchain and wallet data.
-Choose a location with enough free space, as the blockchain can reach around 3-4GB in size.
+Choose a location with enough free space, as the blockchain can reach 10GB+ in size.
 It is recommended to use the default data folder if possible.

 .. figure:: img/macos/112415002.png
    :height: 250px